-If you have just updated WordPress from 5.8.3 to 5.9 and it breaks your website or causes fatal errors then we have provided a guide on how to revert to WordPress 5.8.3 without losing anything.
+If you have just updated WordPress to the latest version and it breaks your website or causes fatal errors then we have provided a guide on how to revert to WordPress 5.8.3 without losing anything.

 There are two ways to revert WordPress core to the previous version.
 Using WP Admin or File Manager.

-The most recommended way to rollback from WordPress 5.8.9 to WordPress 5.8.3 is by using the admin dashboard as follows.
+The most recommended way to rollback from WordPress update to the previous version for instance from 6.2 to WordPress 6.1 is by using the admin dashboard as follows.

 Using wp-admin to roll back